 Baked pork chops and potatoes – a perfect sheet pan meal after a long and busy day.
 A super easy recipe for baking pork chops in the oven.
 Rub them with spices, and bake together with potatoes and onions.

 It really can’t get any easier.
 And the result?
 Juicy, spicy, and tender baked pork chops and potatoes.
+And if you like pork chops, you could try this milk marinated chops, they are sooo good!

 Which pork chops to use?